-Election of new chair portends change at US Postal Service
+Election of Dem chair portends change at US Postal Service

 Rep. Bill Pascrell Jr., a New Jersey Democrat, wants Biden to fire the entire Postal Service Board of Governors for what he called dereliction of duty.

 Only the board can fire the postmaster general, a protection put in place to insulate the independent agency from politics.
 While Biden cannot fire DeJoy, the president can use appointments to reshape the board that hires and fires the postmaster general.
 If he fills three current vacancies, then Democrats would have a majority on the nine-member panel.
-All six men who currently comprise the board are Trump appointees.
+The six who currently comprise the board are Trump appointees.

 The Postal Service is coming out of a chaotic stretch that included the delivery of tens of millions of mail-in ballots followed by a record holiday volume of more than 1.1 billion letters and packages during the pandemic.

 DeJoy offered an apology during the meeting while acknowledging a confluence of events — record volume, a workforce depleted by COVID-19 and quarantines, capacity limits on trucking and commercial flights, and several winter storms.
-By the time Christmas arrived, more than a third of first-class mail was late even though DeJoy had rolled back some of his controversial policies.
+By the time Christmas arrived, more than a third of first-class mail was late even though DeJoy said Tuesday that “we threw everything we had at it.”

-“Too many Americans were left waiting weeks for important deliveries of mail and packages.
-This is unacceptable and I apologize to those customers who felt the impact of our delays,” he said.
+He declined to disparage weary workers while promising to make overdue improvements.
+“For too many years, postal employees have been asked to do more with less, forced to employ antiquated systems, utilize outmoded equipment and drive outdated vehicles,” DeJoy said.

-All of that mail helped the Postal Service improve its quarterly performance, officials said Tuesday.
+All of that mail helped the Postal Service improve its quarterly financial performance, officials said Tuesday.
 All told, there was a 25% growth in holiday package shipping but the gains were partially offset by overtime and other costs associated with dealing with the volume.

 Fredric Rolando, president of the National Association of Letter Carriers, said the pandemic has given postal carriers an opportunity to shine.